upstash/vector-py/README.md

 - A dense index with 2 dimensions, with cosine similarity
 - A dense index with an embedding model
 - A sparse index
-- A hyrid index with 2 dimensions, with cosine similarity for the dense component.
+- A hybrid index with 2 dimensions, with cosine similarity for the dense component.
+- A hybrid index with embedding models

 ```
 URL=****